ni/measurement-plugin-python/packages/generator/README.md

 Measurement Plug-In Code Generator for Python (`ni-measurement-plugin-sdk-generator`) is a tool for generating reusable measurement plug-ins using gRPC services.

+Measurement Plug-In Client Generator for Python (`ni-measurement-plugin-client-generator`) is a tool for generating python clients to interactive with the measurement plug-ins.

 For installation and usage, see [Measurement Plug-In SDK for Python (`ni-measurement-plugin-sdk-service`)](https://pypi.org/project/ni-measurement-plugin-sdk-service/).